Kleine–Levin syndrome: Symptoms

-The first time a patient experiences KLS, it usually occurs along with symptoms that are similar to those of the flu or encephalitis.
+The first time a patient experiences KLS, it usually occurs along with symptoms similar to those of the flu or encephalitis.
 In at least 75 percent of cases, symptoms occur after an airway infection or a fever.
 Viruses observed before the development of the condition include Epstein–Barr virus, varicella zoster virus, herpes zoster virus, influenza A virus subtypes, and adenovirus.
 Several days after symptoms first occur, patients become very tired.
-In cases that occur after an infection, KLS usually starts within three to five days for teenagers and fewer for children.
+In cases after an infection, KLS usually starts within three to five days for teenagers and fewer for children.
 In other cases, alcohol consumption, head injury, or international travel precede symptoms.
-Lifestyle habits, such as stress, alcohol abuse and lack of sleep and stress, have also been proposed as possible triggers.
+Lifestyle habits such as alcohol abuse, lack of sleep and stress have also been proposed as possible triggers.
 First episodes of KLS are preceded by a clear event in about 90 percent of cases.
 Recurrences generally do not have clear triggers; only about 15 percent have a precipitating event.

 The condition generally disrupts the social lives and academic or professional obligations of those with KLS.
 Some patients also gain weight during episodes.
 The most severe cases cause a long-term impact on mood and cognitive attention.
 In rare cases, patients experience long-term memory problems.

 In patients with KLS, MRI and CT scans show normal brain morphology.
 When SPECT is performed, hypoperfusion can often be observed in the brain, particularly in the thalamic and frontotemporal areas.
 The hypoperfusion is significantly diminished between episodes.
 Serum biology, c-reactive proteins and leptins, the hormonal pituitary axis, and protein in the cerebral spinal fluid (CSF) are normal in KLS patients.